-Potential Risk of Complication of Allogeneic Hematopoietic Stem Cell Transplant in classical Hodgkin Lymphoma
+Potential Risk of Complication of Allogeneic Haematopoietic Stem Cell Transplant in Classical Hodgkin Lymphoma

-Preliminary results from the follow up of patients undergoing allogeneic Hematopoietic Stem Cell Transplant (HSCT) after previous exposure to nivolumab showed a higher than expected number of cases of acute graft-versus-host-disease (aGVHD) and transplant related mortality (TRM).
+Preliminary results from the follow-up of patients undergoing allogeneic HSCT after previous exposure to nivolumab showed a higher than expected number of cases of acute graft-versus-host-disease and transplant related mortality.
 Until further data become available, careful consideration to the potential benefits of allogeneic HSCT and the possible increased risk of transplant related complications should be made case by case.